carrot/burrow/README.md

 gom install
 ```

-After you have the dependencies installed, you can build the project:
+Once the dependencies are installed, you can build the project with the following command:

 ```sh
 gom build
 ```

 An executable file with the name of the root folder should now appear in the current directory.
-You can run this and navigate to `http://localhost:5000/`.
+Run the executable and navigate to `http://localhost:5000/`.
 If you receive a page that says `Not Found` you're all set up!

 #### Testing

-To run tests, run `gom test`.
+To run all tests, run `gom test`.

 Tests should be written to automatically load `.env.testing` (but not fail if it's not there) and as a user of the tests you should have your `.env.testing` file filled out.

-If you're testing this on Travis CI, set up the environment variables as you traditionally would with Travis and run normally.
+If you're testing the project on Travis CI, set up the environment variables as you traditionally would with Travis and run normally.

 ## Main